marieotsuka/webtype-spring2022/src/projects/project1.md

 ## Project Schedule

-### Week 1: Prepare content, initial design sketches
+### Week 1: Prepare content, initial design sketches {#week-1}

 First, let’s collect the content for your site.
 Prepare your text and images files, and organize your research.

 Begin designing your content for 2 viewing modes: desktop and mobile.
 Prepare at least two design approaches.
 You may not need to typset your entire text; however, we should see the main content types styled.
 Consider how your are organizing your information — is it sequential, historical, hierarchical, freeform?
 How do you express your point of view through the way you present this content?
 Post your design sketches in Figma to the `project-1` channel in Slack.

-### Week 2: Prototype in Code, default device
+### Week 2: Prototype in Code, default device {#week-2}

 Prototype your content for desktop with HTML & CSS, with careful attention to the way you structure and “chunk” together your code as you anticipate how things transform.
 You may find that you will need to simplify your design in this process.
+Pay careful attention to your typography.

+Upload your code as a working webpage, and provide a link to it from your class site.

+### Week 3: Add responsivity and mobile support {#week-3}

+Continue developing your website in code, adding your second breakpoint using `media queries`.
 Upload your code as a working webpage prior to class.
-You must have a live, working link.

-### Week 3: Add responsivity and mobile support

-Design and code your second breakpoint using `media queries`.
-Upload your code as a working webpage prior to class.
 You must have a working link.

-**Due: March 10, 2022** (presented via the schedule above)
+**Due: March 17, 2022** (presented via the sign up chedule)

 ## Resources
 ### Open Source Fonts